-The coconut cake recipe bakes up in 20 minutes at 400 degrees (make sure you adjust the temperature for your oven) Mine is set at 375 degrees as my oven is on the hot side.
-The timer was set for 20 and they were done.
+The coconut cake recipe bakes up beautifully in as little as 20 minutes at 350 degrees (make sure you adjust the temperature for your oven) Mine is set at 325 degrees as my oven is convection.
+Your cakes may take longer depending on the pans you are using.

 Once baked they can be cooled on a rack or simply turn them out of the pans onto cardboard rounds and let them cool.
 You can wrap and freeze them at this point if you want to or refrigerate the layers.

 Prepare two or three 8 inch or 9 inch pans with shortening and a dusting of flour plus waxed or parchment paper lining.

 Preheat the oven to 400 degrees. (ovens vary, I use 375 degrees)Enjoy this amazing Coconut Cake Recipe!